Frequently Asked Questions#

 How do I generate a report for all circular dependencies?#

-Bring up the project report dialog by Reports–>Project Report, make sure the ‘cycles’ checkbox is selected and click OK.
-Once a report is generated, you can peruse it in Lattix, view it in your browser or export it to a xml, html, xls or text file.
+Bring up the Cycles Reports dialog by going to Reports–>Cycles Reports….
+Select the report type(s) you would like and click OK.
+Once a report is generated, you can peruse it in Lattix, view it in your browser or export it in xml, html, xls, xlsx or text format.
 The following types of cycle reports can be generated:

 How do I move the Repository from one directory to another?#